-The accident lawyers at Frankl & Kominsky provide exceptional advocacy and representation to people throughout South Florida who have been hurt by the careless conduct of another person or entity.
+The accident lawyers at Frankl Kominsky provide exceptional advocacy and representation to people throughout South Florida who have been hurt by the careless conduct of another person or entity.
 Based in Palm Beach County, we are experienced litigators with a passion for the law and a commitment to our clients.
 We never settle for less than what our clients need to move forward after an accident.
-Instead, we aggressively pursue our clients’ interests to help them receive a favorable outcome.
+Instead, our Boynton Beach personal injury lawyers aggressively pursue our clients’ interests to help them receive a favorable outcome.

 Assert Your Rights Through a Negligence Lawsuit

 If you are hurt in an accident, you can file a personal injury claim against the party responsible for your harm.
 To hold that party accountable, you often will use the legal theory of negligence.